EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Introduction

-In a nutshell, our contributions can be listed as follows, \begin{itemize} \item We propose the first dataset for multi-hop explainable fact verification, which can support and promote the development of such challenging domain. \item We develop a baseline system to demonstrate the practical application of the dataset in various areas, including document retrieval, explanation generation, and verdict prediction. \item We conduct experiments based on our baseline system, from which we identify the limitations of previous datasets and also explore the potential of leveraging LLMs for fact verification.
-Experimental results show that \thedataset has the capability to significantly advance the current state-of-the-art in explainable fact-checking systems. \item We provide some novel future directions based on the detailed experimental analysis, which may stimulate the exploration of these under-explored research questions. \end{itemize}
+In a nutshell, our contributions can be listed as follows, \begin{itemize} \item We propose the first dataset for multi-hop explainable fact verification, which can support and promote the development of such a challenging domain. \item We develop a baseline system to demonstrate the practical application of the dataset in various areas, including document retrieval, explanation generation, and verdict prediction. \item We explore the potential of leveraging LLMs for fact verification in two distinct ways providing valuable insights into their effectiveness and applicability in this context. \end{itemize}